-- 6.7 All planning applications involving a conversion scheme should be accompanied by a statement that explains the measures proposed to address energy efficiency.
-Historic England has produced extensive guidance on climate change mitigation and achieving energy efficiency in historic buildings and you should refer to the PDNPA Supplementary Planning document for Climate Change and Sustainable Building.
-Links are given in Section 8. - 6.8 Listed buildings, scheduled monuments, and buildings in conservation areas do not have to comply with energy efficiency requirements (Building Regulations Part L) where this would unacceptably alter the character or appearance of the buildings.
+- 6.5 The conversion of a historic building to a new use should address energy conservation and other sustainability matters in a manner that respects the historic character of the building. - 6.6 Converting an existing building is to an extent inherently sustainable because it makes the best use of existing resources and embodied energy.
+Many historic buildings already incorporate sustainable design principles, such as orientation to/from sunlight and high thermal mass; this means they can be more energy efficient than many modern buildings.
+There is usually scope, however, to improve the energy efficiency of historic buildings in ways that do not detract from the character, appearance and significance of the building. - 6.7 All planning applications involving a conversion scheme should be accompanied by a statement that explains the measures proposed to address energy efficiency.
+Historic England has produced extensive guidance on climate change mitigation and achieving energy efficiency in historic buildings and you should refer to Local Plan Core Strategy policies CC1, CC2 and the Climate Change and Sustainable Building SPD.
+Links are given in Section 8. - 6.8 Building Regulations set the standards for design and construction that apply to most new buildings and to many alterations.
+The Regulations apply to new work any alterations to an existing (non-compliant) building must not make the building any less compliant than it was before.
+A change in use can trigger the need to comply with the Regulations. - 6.9 Listed buildings, scheduled monuments, and buildings in conservation areas do not have to comply with energy efficiency requirements (Building Regulations Part L) where this would unacceptably alter the character or appearance of the buildings.
 As well as these exemptions, other 'special considerations' apply to buildings of architectural and historic merit in the National Park and some buildings of traditional construction.
+See Section 8 for sources of information and the footnote below.